-The problems involved in writing for orchestra, band, and choir.
+- 204. THEORY AND HARMONY, ADVANCED Continuation of 203.
+Not offered in 1953-54. - 303.
+COUNTERPOINT, CANON AND FUGUE Three hours The principles of contrapuntal composition, including a study of species counterpoint and a detailed analysis of Palestrinian counterpoint.
+Not offered in 1953-54. - 304.
+COUNTERPOINT, CANON AND FUGUE Three hours Continuation of 303.
+Not offered in 1953-54. - 315.
+ARRANGING AND CONDUCTING Three hours The problems involved in writing for orchestra, band, and choir.
 A survey of the technical limitations of each instrument and of the human voice.
 Arrangements written by class members will be performed by student organizations whenever practical.
 One class period per week will be devoted to conducting, using class ensemble and recordings.
 Prerequisite: Music 103-104.

-Note: Students wishing to study conducting only may register for Music 315A after receiving permission of the instructor.
-One hour per week, one hour credit.

-316. ARRANGING AND CONDUCTING Continuation of 315.
+Not offered in 1953-54. - 315A.
+Students wishing to study conducting only may register for Music 315A after receiving permission of the instructor.
+One hour per week, one hour credit. - 316.
+ARRANGING AND CONDUCTING Continuation of 315.